mattermost/docs/source/administration/mobile-changelog.md

  -

 #### Android specific
- - Fixed an issue where the app was performing slowly on Android devices that ran at 120fps instead of the normal 60fps.
+ - Fixed an issue where the app performed slowly on Android devices that ran at 120fps instead of the normal 60fps.

 #### iOS specific
  -